singnet/snet-daemon/README.md

   Daemon will automatically read the Registry address associated with this network For local network ( you can also specify the registry address manually),see the blockchain_network_config.json

 * **daemon_type** (required;) -
   Defines the type of service.
-Available values :`grpc, jsonrpc, http, process`.
+Available values :grpc, jsonrpc, [http](https://dev.singularitynet.io/docs/ai-developers/service-type-http/), process.

 * **service_credentials** (optional, if daemon_type = http):
 Array of credentials, example: